-Lu Chao (b.
-1988 in Shenyang, China) currently lives and works between London and Beijing.
+Lu Chao was born in 1988 in Shenyang, China.
+He currently lives and works between London and Beijing.

-He completed his Bachelor at the Central Academy of Fine Arts - Oil painting department - in Beijing, China and his Masters at the painting department of the Royal College of Art in London, UK.
-Lu Chao has had solo shows in ambitious international galleries across Europe and Asia.
-In 2017 an acclaimed duo exhibition featuring his work was held in Venice during the Venice Biennale.
-His work has been acquired by the Louis Vuitton Collection, DSL Collection, The Strock Collection, Today Art Museum, Beijing along with several private collections.
+Chao studied oil painting at the Central Academy of Fine Arts Beijing.
+He completed his Master's at the painting department of the Royal College of Art in London.
+Chao has had solo shows in ambitious international galleries across Europe and Asia.
+A duo exhibition featuring his work was held in Venice during the Venice Biennale in 2017 and received much acclaim.
+His works have been acquired by the Louis Vuitton Collection, DSL Collection, The Strock Collection, Today Art Museum.